GROSS - cinema history and criticism

 Fox.
 Nakatomi Plaza in the exterior shots is actually 20th Century Fox’s brand new Century City headquarters, finished in the previous year on the corner of the studio’s lot.
 Studios and producers love this kind of in-joke: part of the real-world segment of the Barbie movie is set in Century City and Mattel’s headquarters is moved from El Segundo in the story.
 By the time of Die Hard all the important Fox properties already belong to News Corp.
 Your favourite Christmas movie is a Rupert Murdoch production.

 Godunov.
 The cast of Die Hard is full of bold choices, barely tested wannabes.
-It’s Alan Rickman’s first studio job, Bruce Wallis has had one big TV role but this is his first major movie.
+It’s Alan Rickman’s first studio job, Bruce Willis has had one big TV role (he plays a wise-cracking playboy private detective - an unpromising origin for an action hero who walks on broken glass) but this is his first major movie.
 Most of the criminal gang are here for their height rather than their acting abilities, but one of them is already a star in another business.
 Karl, Gruber’s second-in-command, is played by Alexander Godunov who looks like a ballet dancer and is, in fact, literally a ballet dancer.
 And no ordinary ballet dancer.
 Before his defection from the Soviet Union in 1979 he’d been principal dancer at the Bolshoi Ballet and was an Honored Artist of the RSFSR.
 He and Baryshnikov were contemporaries and friends.
 He died a thoroughly Hollywood death before he was forty, though.

 Hostages.
 This is the era of taking hostages.
 The preferred action of liberation armies and revolutionaries before 9/11, a period that now seems somehow quite innocent.
 Planes, trains, cruise ships; heirs and heiresses, politicians, church emissaries.
 All were targets.
 At its peak hardly a week passed without a plane being hijacked and flown to Cuba or Yemen or wherever.
 Late eighties audiences would have been quite comfortable with the idea of a mass hostage-taking - a routine device in the politics of the subaltern and the outsider with a grievance.